SiteGround Review: Still a Great Blogging Host, Or Are There Better Alternatives?

 WPEngine promises that your WordPress website will run efficiently as everything is tuned for that purpose.

 At the end of the day, it's not about what's best for everyone in general - it's about what's best for you and your specific needs.
-The features offered by this company are geared more towards WordPress website developers or high-traffic sites that want to avoid hosting problems.
+The features offered by this web hosting company are geared more towards WordPress website developers or high-traffic sites that want to avoid hosting problems.
 If that sounds like you, this is probably the better option for you.

 WPEngine's Startup plan costs $23 per month for a 12-month subscription and includes a single installation.
 It can handle around 25,000 visits per month.